 Simple English definitions for legal terms

-Read a random definition: International trade
+Read a random definition: public figure

 A takeover offer is when someone wants to buy a company and they ask the people who own shares in that company if they want to sell their shares.
 The person who wants to buy the company usually offers to pay more money than the shares are worth, so the shareholders might be tempted to sell.
 This is called a tender offer.
 Sometimes the person who wants to buy the company offers to pay with cash instead of shares in another company.
 This is called a cash tender offer.